protocolguild/documentation/docs/1-proposal-rationale.md

 # 1. Proposal Rationale

 To increase the long-term sustainability of protocol maintenance, we propose a curated split contract which includes vesting.
 This mechanism will provide autonomous funding and nudge the incentive balance towards the protocol.
 Sponsors who opt-in will be Ethereum-based applications, protocols, and individuals - this aligns well with our community's existing voluntaryist mindset towards public goods funding.
 If realized, the protocol gains a tool which is meaningfully differentiated along a few different dimensions.
+There are three main motivations as to why there should be a new mechanism.

-## 1.1 Long-term outcomes
+## 1.1 Incentive Imbalance

-The Protocol Guild incentivises current contributors to continue their work as long as there are material funds which have yet to vest.
-With fewer departures, teams are more stable, individual maintainers stick around and resource allocation within teams is more predictable.
-New entrants to the space will look to contribute meaningfully in order to be considered for membership inclusion.
-Equipped with such a tool, public goods looking to hire or retain talent can include membership on this split as a unique perk.
-A talented individual shouldn't be forced to choose between financial upside and pushing the ecosystem forward.

-## 1.2 Financial Upside

-There's a growing disparity between the risk / reward of working on crucial protocol infrastructure and how much value this work enables the broader community to realize.
-The Protocol Guild will help close the gap between the value-creation enabled vs. realized by offering a slice of upside benefits to ecosystem contributors.

-One effect is that this infrastructure faces increasing competition for talent from the application layer and the broader crypto industry.
-These projects usually offer token or equity benefits, which can provide significant financial upside to employees.
-Conversely, protocol projects usually pay in ETH or fiat.
-It's a simple fact that new joiners will not be exposed to the same degree of financial upside as early contributors paid in ETH.
-The outcome is that prospective and current protocol contributors more often opt for opportunities which include startup equity or application tokens.
-This deprives the protocol of their important contributions, increases hiring churn, and decreases the rate of ecosystem improvement.
+Challenge: Financial incentives are skewed towards projects built on top of the protocol.

+As a credibly neutral, maximally uncapturable institution with no block reward, Ethereum can’t offer token incentives like apps / L2s.
+However, it still needs to attract and retain talent to continue to evolve the protocol.
+As the Ethereum ecosystem continues to grow, competition for talented individuals will only increase.
-Now, this isn't to fault individuals for rationally weighting financial inputs, or protocols for leveraging the power of tokens.
-The challenge is that infra projects can't always utilize the same tools to attract and retain talent longterm.
+This isn’t to fault individuals for rationally weighting financial incentives, or protocols for leveraging the power of tokens - this is just the reality of our current context

-Early on, the community committed to not enshrining a public treasury skimmed from the block reward.
-We instead opted for an allocation to the Ethereum Foundation to fund development.
-Today, hindsight recognizes the wisdom in this early decision: perpetual block rewards can undermine the credible neutrality of the protocol and entities which benefit, are potentially capturable, and reduce the monetary properties of the base asset.
-Some infra-adjacent projects have launched tokens, but this makes sense for very few infra projects.

-Given these limitations, ecosystem positions cannot offer comparable upside incentives to contributors.
-While financial incentives are not the ultimate motivator for everyone, we argue that it would be better for the protocol to have access to this kind of tool.

-## 1.3 Operationally

-The mechanism maintains its own membership, eligibility guidelines, member expectations, and cadence of funding streams.

-## 1.4 Politically

-As a direct effect of its operational characteristics, the Protocol Guild exists at a unique space independent of any existing institution: it connects sponsors directly with individual Ethereum contributors.
-Members as the atomic beneficiary unit maintain their autonomy, preventing mediating entities (eg. team leads, foundations/orgs that run public goods funding campaigns) from harming their self-determination.
-This is accomplished by only introducing the minimum viable org to steward the effort.
+Finally, we want to acknowledge that financial motivations aren’t the only or best motivator for people, it’s just one tool in our toolset that we think is

+Design objective: Nudge balance back to the protocol by getting sponsors to send tokens.

+## 1.2 Existing Solutions are limited

+### 1.21 Apps / L2s want to sponsor, but curation is hard

+Design objective: Self-curate a list: a simple low-cost path for sponsors to regularly share value directly with Protocol Contributors
+### 1.22 Protocol Contributors are interested token upside, but self-organizing is hard

+Design objective: Self-curate a list: give form to existing relationships / contributions
+### 1.23 Existing Solutions naturally favor teams

+Design objective: Avoid intermediation: individuals are the atomic unit